Library Survival Guide

 Printing from Library Workstations

 If you are a current RPI faculty, student or staff, you will have access to printing when you log on to a library workstation.
-A black and white printer can be found on all floors of Folsom.
+A black ink printer can be found on all floors of Folsom.
 A color printer is available on Folsom’s 2nd (Main) floor.
-The default printer is the black and white printer on the same floor as the work station you're using.

-Public scanners are available in the Folsom and the Architecture Libraries.
+Public scanners are available in the Folsom and Architecture Libraries.
 Scanners are located on Folsom 1, 3 and 4 near the center stairs.
 Photoshop and Acrobat Professional are installed.
 Most of the scanners have an additional capability for scanning film or slides.
+In addition, a FREE scanner (Knowledge Imaging Center) is available in the NorthWest corner of Folsom Main floor.

-Public photocopy machines are available on the 2nd (Main) and 4th floor of Folsom, as well as in Architecture.
+A self-service photocopy machine is available on the 4th floor of Folsom Library.
+Additional self-service copiers are located in the Architecture Library in the Greene Building.
 Photocopies are 15¢ each; microform copies are free.

 and Meeting Rooms